vasileios27/Representation-Learning-EO/state-of-the-art_phd_thesis/state_of_the_art_review.md

  - contrastive (i.e. maximize mutual information between global-local feature pairs Instance discrimination)
  - Generative (i.e. encode and reconstruct the input)
  - Predictive (i.e. forecasting)

+In contrastive learning approach, an image is transformed into two augmented views i.e. positive pairs and negative pairs; the model tries to bring the two positive pairs (same image views) closer while repulsing the negative pairs (non similar images) [6], [7].
+With the success of contrastive learning, recently many non-contrastive learning architectures such as BYOL [1] and SimSiam [2] have been proposed.
+These model architectures eliminated the need for negative pairs and utilised only the positive pairs of the images to learn the stable invariant representations while also outperforming supervised learning.